 If your panels have never been cleaned and you've had them for five years, you're almost certainly generating less than you should be.
 How much less depends on your specific situation, but the loss is real and it builds gradually.

 The main problem in Auckland is biological growth, not just dust.
 Lichen is the one technicians see most often, and west-facing panels tend to accumulate it faster.
 They stay damp longer into the morning, which gives growth more time to establish.
 It's a consistent field observation rather than a hard rule, but it comes up regularly on Auckland rooftops.
+For a full explanation of what lichen physically does to a panel and why Auckland's climate makes it the primary solar threat, see lichen, moss, and biological growth on solar panels.

 Each leaves a different residue on the glass.
 Most of it doesn't rinse off cleanly.